aws-samples/cross-account-migration-for-amazon-dynamodb/README.md

 - AWS CLI (Command Line Interface) configured with appropriate credentials.
 - Enable Point-in-Time Recovery (PITR) on the source Amazon DynamoDB table.

+## Limitations
+- Global Secondary Index (GSI) read capacity: A GSI read capacity argument is required if the source table has GSI and the source table is using on demand capacity.
+- Read capacity for multiple GSIs:  Only one GSI read capacity can be provided.
+Use the maximum of all GSI read capacities.
+- Write capacity for multiple GSIs:  Only one GSI write capacity can be provided.
+Use the maximum of all GSI write capacities.

 ## Getting Started
 1. Clone the git repository.